andreipopi/JsonSchemaToRDF/README.md

 This is a component tailored to the current GBFS specification and its json schema structure.
 It transforms GBFS Json schemas into corresponding RDF vocabularies and Shacl shapes.

+# Goal

+The raison d'etre of this prototype was to have a fully general system, that given any Json schema, would transform it into a Turtle vocabulary.
+The "traverse" script goes in that direction, by recursively checking the content of the Json schema.
+However, it fails to do that in an universally general way, as underlying assumptions/knowledge about the schema are required.

 ## How to use

  * Fork on your machine.